Astrea49/py-mcws/README.md

 [List of Events](https://gist.github.com/jocopa3/5f718f4198f1ea91a37e3a9da468675c#file-mcpe-w10-event-names)

 Notes:
-* The listener decorator must be used to decorate all functions corresponding with an event in-game.
+* The `@py_mcws.listener(event)` decorator must be used to decorate all functions corresponding with an event in-game.
 However, the function decorated can be named whatever you desire.
 * The library provides an enum of all of the current events for you.
 However, if you so desire, or if the event is not in the enum, you may use the raw, camel-case string.